 Germany or France?

 Strasbourg is the ultimate European city.
-It has flavours of both France and Germany, and sits right on the border of the two countries.
+It has flavours of both France and Germany, and sits right on the border of the two countries in the new Grand Est region of France.
 Geographically strategic, it was fought over for centuries between the French and Germans and Alsace and Lorraine.

 The home of the European Parliament, this often-overlooked and surprisingly cosmopolitan destination hosts France's oldest Christmas market and features a stunning cathedral.